JeremieBourque1/projetS4/README.md

 This tab makes it possible to open and close the drawers.
 Note that this feature is not yet implemented in the controller, so the buttons currently do nothing.
 The feature will be implemented in a future version.

 ## Hardware Requirements
+* 1x PC running Windows (may also run on other platforms, but hasn't been tested)
+* 1x OpenCR board
+* 3x Dynamixel motors
+* 2x Twidec NJK-5002J inductive proximity sensor
+* 1x L298N DC motor drive
+* 1x Cytron 12v DC motor
 * Robot arm prototype (see hardware documentation for more information)
-* PC running Windows (may also run on other platforms, but hasn't been tested)
-* OpenCR board
-* TODO: VERTICAL AXIS REQUIREMENTS

 ## Software requirements